skariel/webalchemy/README.md

 - Documentation :)
 - Major cleanup
-- [asyncio](http://docs.python.org/3.4/library/asyncio.html) to replace Tornado in Python3.4
+- [asyncio](http://docs.python.org/3.4/library/asyncio.html) and [AutobahnPython](http://autobahn.ws/python/) to replace Tornado in Python3.4
-- [ZMQ](http://zeromq.org/) (for some real scalability, like with IPython)
+- [pyzmq](https://github.com/zeromq/pyzmq) for some real scalability, like with IPython
 - Data binding for general usage, not just the DOM.
 Use it with [pixi.js](https://github.com/GoodBoyDigital/pixi.js/) sprites, use it to bind server-side model with client side model, etc.